rundsk/dsk/README.md

 ## The Design Definitions Tree

-The _design definitions tree_ (DDT for short), is a directory again containing other nested directories.
-Each one often contains at least a markdown formatted `readme.md` file for describing the design.
+The _design definitions tree_ (DDT for short), is a tree of directories and subdirectories.
-You can freely add more document and name them like i.e. `api.md`, `explain.md` or `comments.md`.

-_Note_: The `readme.md` is in no ways treated specially by DSK, but is usually displayed by GitHub as the primary document of a directory.

-There is the configuration file `index.json` which we describe in the following section.
-Any other file will be considered an _Asset_ that is it can be embedded inside the Markdow files or downloaded throug the frontend.
+Each of these directories stands for a point in the hierarchy of your design system, these might be actual components, when you are documenting the user interface, or chapters of your company's guide into its design culture or any other important design aspect.

+Each directory may hold files to document the aspects, a configuration file, to add meta data and supporting _assets_ that can be downloaded through the frontend.

 ```
 example